-The project list comprises all projects with direct or indirect financing from IFU and IFU managed funds (the Investment Fund for Developing Countries (IFU), the Danish Climate Investment Fund (DCIF), the Danish Agribusiness Fund (DAF, the Arab Investment Fund (AIF), the Investment Fund for Central and Eastern Europe (IOE), the Investment Fund for Emerging Markets (IFV), IFU Investment Partners (IIP) and the Ukraine Investment Facility (UFA)) from the establishment of the funds until the report day – active projects as well as exited projects.
+The project list comprises all projects with direct or indirect financing from IFU and IFU managed funds: the Danish SDG Investment Fund, the Danish Climate Investment Fund , the Danish Agribusiness Fund , the Investment Fund for Central and Eastern Europe , the Investment Fund for Emerging Markets (IFV) and IFU Investment Partners from the establishment of the funds until the report day – active projects as well as exited projects.
 When used in this note, the term IFU covers all funds.

 A project is considered to be exited when one of the following two conditions has been met: 1.
 All loans have been fully repaid incl. interest, and IFU’s shares have been sold according to a legally binding agreement without any conditions precedent, or 2.
 A bankruptcy/liquidation procedure has formally been initiated by appointment of a liquidator/receiver.
 Until one of these criteria has been met, projects will appear in the list of active projects, even if the operation is discontinued.

 A number of projects are shown in italic without financing.
 These have received indirect financing from IFU and are as such classified as indirect projects.
-When relevant, indirect projects are included in the portfolio list to better reflect IFU’s activity in cases where more projects in different countries are financed through the same holding company or through a dedicated loan facility.
+When relevant, indirect projects are included in the portfolio list to better reflect IFU’s activity in cases where more projects in different countries are financed through the same company or through a dedicated loan facility.
 All financial data related to indirect projects are included in the data shown for the parent company.
 Indirect projects are not included in the overall count of IFU projects.

 If a project is the sole project being financed through a holding company, the project is shown as receiving the financing directly, but it is indicated by a hashtag (#) that the financing is made through a holding company.